Scenario-based Risk Evaluation: Introduction

 Finally, it is usually unrealistic to assume that the distribution of a risk may be accurately obtained.
 Model uncertainty is a central component of the current challenges in risk measurement and regulation, and its importance in practice has been pivotal after the 2007 financial crisis (see e.g.~\cite{OCC11}) in both the banking (e.g.~\cite{BASEL16}) and the insurance sectors (e.g.~\cite{IAIS14}).
 Model uncertainty may be due to statistical/parameter uncertainty or more generally, structural uncertainty of the model or of the economic system.
 A \emph{robust approach} should take into account the distribution of the underlying risk under several plausible model assumptions.

-In the framework of Basel III \& IV (\cite{BASEL16}), the standard risk measure for market risk is an Expected Shortfall ($\ES_p$) at level $p=0.975$.
-Thus, the Basel Committee on Banking Supervision has opted for a law-based risk measures.
-However, while ES is the basic building block for marked risk assessment, the initial ES estimates are subsequently modified, in particular, two important adjustments are a \emph{stress adjustment} and a \emph{dependence adjustment} (p.52 - p.69 of \cite{BASEL16}), which then leads to the \emph{capital charge for modellable risk factors} (abbreviated as IMCC in \cite{BASEL16}).
+In the framework of Basel III \& IV \cite{BASEL16}, the standard risk measure for market risk is an Expected Shortfall ($\ES_p$) at level $p=0.975$.
+Thus, the Basel Committee on Banking Supervision has opted for a law-based risk measure.
+However, while ES is the basic building block for market risk assessment, the initial ES estimates are subsequently modified, in particular, two important adjustments are a \emph{stress adjustment} and a \emph{dependence adjustment} \cite[p.52 -- p.69]{BASEL16}, which then leads to the \emph{capital charge for modellable risk factors} (abbreviated as IMCC in \cite{BASEL16}).

 The aim of this paper is to present a theoretical approach to the construction of risk measures that incorporates modifications such as a stress and dependence adjustment of an initial law-based risk measure into the risk measure itself.
 We call such risk measures \emph{scenario-based risk measures}; see Definition \ref{def:1}.
 Our approach has the advantage that the final result of the risk estimation can be understood theoretically and properties such as coherence and comonotonic additivity can be studied not only for the initial law-invariant risk measure but for the final risk measure that is the relevant output for further actions and decisions, such as the IMCC in the Basel III \& IV framework.